WSU-4110/SimpleRes/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used in our project
-* Inspiration
+* Anyone who was a source of Inspiration
-* etc
+* ...etc